-The platform COQOS Hypervisor SDK was designed for application processors (such as ARM Cortex-A cores) running large systems such as Linux, Android or adaptive AUTOSAR in the Virtual Machines, reaching ISO 262626 ASIL-B. The unique software architecture in COQOS Micro SDK brings a similar hypervisor technology to smaller micro-controllers (such as ARM Cortex-R cores) that run Real-Time Operating Systems in the VMs (such as classic AUTOSAR) and need to reach safety levels up to ASIL-D.
+The platform COQOS Hypervisor SDK was designed for application processors (such as ARM Cortex-A cores) running large systems such as Linux, Android or adaptive AUTOSAR in the Virtual Machines, reaching ISO 26262 ASIL-B. The unique software architecture in COQOS Micro SDK brings a similar hypervisor technology to smaller microcontrollers (such as ARM Cortex-R cores) that run Real-Time Operating Systems in the VMs (such as classic AUTOSAR) that need to reach safety levels up to ASIL-D.

-Use cases for COQOS Micro SDK can be found in all new vehicle ECUs that require to run applications with different safety levels on a micro-controller, such as Domain Controllers, Body Controllers, Gateways, Driver Assistance Systems or centralized vehicle computers.
+Use cases for COQOS Micro SDK can be found in all new vehicle ECUs to run applications with different safety levels on a microcontroller, such as Domain Controllers, Body Controllers, Gateways, Driver Assistance Systems or centralized vehicle computers.